 Each year, the Lighthouse provides visually impaired and blind children ages 9 to 18 years, tuition scholarships to SCIVIS, Space Camp for Interested Visually Impaired Students.
 The scholarships granted cover the $1100 or $1250 tuition for meals, lodging, programming and materials.
 STUDENTS MUST BE IN THE 4TH GRADE OR HIGHER TO ATTEND CAMP.

-Scholarship recipients will be provided with round-trip transportation by bus to and from St. Louis (campers must arrive to catch the bus very early Saturday morning).
+Scholarship recipients will be provided with round-trip transportation by bus to and from St. Louis (campers must arrive to catch the bus very early Sunday morning).
 Numerous qualified, responsible chaperones will accompany the students.
-Recipients of a scholarship ARE responsible for the $50 non-refundable registration fee plus $20 to cover the cost of lunch to and from camp.

 The SCIVIS program uses space to excite and educate students in the fields of math, science and technology.
 Among the many benefits associated with attending SCIVIS; teamwork, self-confidence and communication skills are taught through state-of-the-art simulations, missions, rocket building, robotics and conducting experiments on the International Space Station.